RajaRakoto/4dev/README.md

 ```

 > NOTE: I use MIT license for this starter which contains my name and my github profile, don't forget to modify it
-> Similarly, for certain configurations in the package.json file, you need to modify them to tailor them to your project (e.g., name, description, author, keywords, main, repository, ...).
+> Similarly, for certain configurations in the package.json file, you need to modify them to tailor them to your project (e.g: name, description, author, keywords, main, repository, ...).

 ---